 In September we found out the tumour had had some further growth.
 The hospital advised the only option at that time was surgery.
 This time it would be aggressive and the surgeons advised us it was going to mean Raj would be left paralysed on his left side, as they would need to remove his own cells to ensure they got the entire tumour.
 We made the difficult decision to go ahead with the surgery.
 We prepared ourselves for worst.
 The neurosurgeons at John Radcliffe were amazing.
 They managed to remove the tumour completely.
 Raj awoke from surgery and moved both his left arm and leg!
 A complete surprise to us all!
 He has a slight weakness in his left hand following surgery but this is improving every day.
 The day after his surgery Raj was running around the ward!

 We can’t be more thankful to Dr Jayamohan and the neurosurgery staff at the hospital.
 They have set us up really well for the next part of Raj’s treatment.
 We are now about to start a fairly intensive course of chemotherapy to kill any small specs of cancer cells that remain and ensure the tumour doesn’t reoccur.

-We decided to set up this fund as we would really like to raise as awareness and money as possible for brain tumour research.
+We decided to set up this fund as we would really like to raise as much awareness and money as possible for research into brain tumours.
 Brain tumours are the biggest cancer killer in the UK of children and the research is massively underfunded in the UK.
 Over £500 million a year is spent on cancer research in the UK.
 Yet less than 2% of this goes towrds brain tumour research.
 We have decided to donate all funds to the Brain Tumour Charity.
 The charity does amazing work in both funding ground breaking research as well as raising awareness of brain tumours.

 Thank you for your support!